 General Motors recently announced that they are shutting production at most of their North American plants due to the continued chip shortage.
 Most experts predicted that the chip shortage would be over at this point.
-Instead the issue has only worsened due to limited supply and the continuing Covid cases spreading due to the delta variant.
+Instead the issue has only worsened due to limited supply.

 The shortage has highlighted a major issue with U.S. manufacturing of high-tech items.
 Seventy-five percent of semiconductors are manufactured in Asia.
 For years we’ve known the global supply chain of chips is fragile and unable to react quickly to changes in demand.
 Most U.S. manufacturing has relied on Just-in-time (JiT) supply chain movement for years.
 This is considered good since it keeps supply (inventory) low while also ensuring a steady stream of needed parts.
 When you’re relying on one region for your critical components however (Asia), the risk is very high that Just-in-Time will lead to failure.